 Braised tofu with tomato sauces (Đậu hủ sốt cà chua)

-Yes, vegans in Vietnam love tofu dis; among them, the most popular one is Fried tofu with tomato sauces.
+Yes, vegans in Vietnam love tofu dis; among them, the most popular is Fried tofu with tomato sauces.
 This plate is a perfect one to enjoy with white rice, as rice is an essential part of a traditional dining course in Vietnamese culture.
-Besides, braised tofu in spices sauce or braised tofu with mushrooms are also mouth-watering.
+Besides, braised tofu in spices sauce or with mushrooms is mouth-watering.

 Some other signature dishes are Banana blossom salad (Nộm Hoa Chuối), Spring Rolls (Gỏi cuốn), Vegan Hotpot (Lẩu Chay), Vegan Banh Mi, and Sweet soup (Chè).
 You can check this extended version for the best vegan food in Vietnam and some recommended restaurants offering great vegan plates and services.

 Save our local's favorite vegan foods to your bucket list.

 Types of places that offer vegan food in Vietnam

 The variety of vegan dining places is much better in big cities, especially in the south, such as Ho Chi Minh, Da Nang, or Hue.
 As you travel to non-tourism areas, there are primarily small eateries or Buddhist temples that offer you vegan food.
 Or else, you might have to ask for vegan dishes at normal (meat-based) restaurants.

 If there is no English menu (or no menu), you can write it down, use online translation, or search the food image and show the restaurant.
 Please tell them carefully about putting only plant ingredients because they might add eggs, fish sauce, or meat-based spices/sauces into the dish.